- Why Grad Studies at SFU?

 WD and WE

-WD's are automatically assigned if you drop after week 2 but before the final drop deadline at week 9.
-A WE is only given if a Withdraw under Extenuating Circumstance occurs after week 9 and is approved.
+WD notations are automatically assigned if you drop after week 2 but before the final drop deadline at week 9.
+A WE is only given if a Withdrawal under Extenuating Circumstances occurs after week 9 and is approved.

 The Academic Progress Report (APR) is an interactive course mapping tool designed to help current graduate students understand their degree and program requirements.